 The Strengths Military Veterans Bring to the Civilian Workforce

 We know that military veterans are leaders and disciplined individuals.
 But what other attributes makes them good employees, besides leadership and discipline?
 There is much more to a veteran’s qualities than what civilian employers realize.

-If employers and hiring managers take the time to truly understand the assets a military veteran brings to the civilian workforce, they’ll find that their opinions surrounding veterans, and the values they bring to the civilian world, are surface based.
+If employers and recruitment decision makers take the time to truly understand the assets a military veteran brings to the civilian workforce, they’ll find that their opinions surrounding veterans, and the values they bring to the civilian world, are surface based.